JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 The synchronization API also supports synchronizing a _grouping_ of entities and relationships from an API source by using a _scope_ property.
-That is, a group of entities and relationships can be loggically grouped together by an arbitrary scope value and uploaded to the persister via the synchronization API and the create, update, and delete operations will be automatically determined within the given scope.
+That is, a group of entities and relationships can be logically grouped together by an arbitrary scope value and uploaded to the persister via the synchronization API and the create, update, and delete operations will be automatically determined within the given scope.
 The scope value is stored on the entities and relationships in